 So, you’ve finally invested in your first festival tickets.
 Your heart’s pounding with excitement, you’re stoked on life…until you realize you have absolutely no idea what to bring or wear!
 This mini freakout is more common than you’d expect amongst newbie festival goers.
 After all, how the heck are you supposed to know what to pack?

 Everyone is different, and have varying requirements for attending a festival.
-But, there are common items you’ll see people carrying around the venue.
+But, there are common items, you’ll see people carrying around the venue.
 Below you’ll find a list of the best festival essentials for anyone: Guy or girl.
-While you may not need everything I’ve spelled out, this will give you an awesome idea of how to pack for your first music festival.

-Take a peek at the absolute the ultimate list of festival essentials.
+Take a peek at the absolute ultimate list of festival essentials.

 Most festivals do not allow you to bring in full hydration packs.
 This is because you can easily smuggle in booze, ultimately taking away their profit on $11 Bud Lights.
 (Huge eye roll there).
 But, it’s for your safety and la la.
 Because of this rule, the bladder can’t be full–but you can bring it in perfectly empty, and fill it at a watering station.

 The awesome thing about the CamelBak 2016 M.U.L.E Hydration pack, is it doubles as a regular backpack.
 There are quite a few CamelBaks with just the bladder, but this bad boy gives you tons of organization and interior pockets to store all of your other festival essentials.
 In fact, there’s a phone-specific pocket, so you can whip it out during your favorite set.
 If you’re going to get one thing on this list, make it a CamelBak.

 Price: $88 (19 percent off MSRP)